Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Gellert Spa| ©Denis Barthel

-If you have been to Budapest in winter you know that going to the spas is not always pleasant.
+If you have been in Budapest in winter you know that going to the spas is not always pleasant.
 Even if the water temperature stays warm in the pools, getting out of them and going for the towel leaves your body freezing.
-With the arrival of good weather and temperatures above 14ºC, April is the perfect month to relax in one of the best spas in Budapest without being cold.
+With the arrival of good weather and temperatures above 14º C, April is the perfect month to relax in one of the best spas in Budapest without being cold.

 There is a reason why Budapest is, since 1934, the City of the Spas, and it has more than one hundred springs (artificial and natural) from which millions of liters of thermal waters flow every day.
 In short, a luxury that you can not miss during your trip.
 In addition, in April the outside temperature accompanies the water of the hot springs, which reaches 80ºC.
-There are many to choose from, but here are my recommendations.
+There are many to choose from, but here I leave you my recommendations.

 Széchenyi Spa

 Beyond the dimensions of its facilities, the best thing about Széchenyi is its maintenance.
 Although it receives many visitors throughout the day, it is always clean.
-On the other hand, it is open almost all day long (from 6am to 10pm approximately), so you can make the most of your ticket.
-The value for money (approximately 16€ for a day pass) is unbeatable.
+On the other hand, it is open almost all day long, from 6 a.m. to 10 p.m. approximately, so you can make the most of your ticket.
+The value for money, approximately 37 € the day pass is unbeatable.

-The Buda Castle and a Cruise| ©Dennis Jarvis
+Buda Castle and a cruise| ©Dennis Jarvis

-The Buda Castle and a Cruise| ©Dennis Jarvis
+Buda Castle and a cruise| ©Dennis Jarvis

 The panoramic views are incredible at any time of the day, but if you want to make the ride even more special, my advice is to book a night cruise on the Danube.
 Why?
 Because seeing the city lit up at night fall is magical.
-Besides, if you don't mind paying more, you can also enjoy an area on board while you know Budapest from the waters of its river.
+Also, if you don't mind paying more, you can also enjoy an area on board while you know Budapest from the waters of its river.

-Book a Danube cruise
+Book a cruise on the Danube

 Palace and Gardens| ©Andrey Sulitskiy